PyO3/pyo3/Contributing.md

 Tests run with all supported Python versions with the latest stable Rust compiler, as well as for Python 3.9 with the minimum supported Rust version.

-If you are adding a new feature, you should add it to the `ALL_ADDITIVE_FEATURES` declaration in the `Makefile` so that it is tested in CI.
+If you are adding a new feature, you should add it to the `full` feature in our *Cargo.toml** so that it is tested in CI.

 ## Python and Rust version support policy